mircea-pavel-anton/mirceanton.com/content/posts/2023-01-30-devember-devlog-8/index.md

 ### Wednesday

+> TODO: Server pcb with components soldered

 Wednesday was all about soldering.
 I spent the entire evening/night with dad, soldering the components to the server PCB.
 It was a tedious task, but I made sure to double-check all of the connections and test everything before moving on to the next step, given my Monday and Tuesday experience.

+> TODO: Arduino with paperclip

 We realised we had a bit of an issue in the component choice.
 The cables on this PCB are connecting directly to the Arduino, but both the cables and the Arduino board have female dupont connectors, so there is no easy way to connect them.
 I did not manage to find the appropriate dupont pins since they had to be long on either side, so we had to improvise.
 This is a very "do as I say not as I do" moment.
 I took a paper clip, straightened it and started cutting pieces of it to shove them into the connectors to get them together... 😅

 ### Friday

+> TODO: The THING, assembled and wired up

 Friday was the big day.
 We spent the entire evening assembling the server circuitry and doing the low-voltage wiring.
 It looks jank af and I am unsure if I would actually trust it if somebody else showed it to me, but hey... ugly as it may be, it **should** get the job done!

 ### Sunday

+TODO

 ## Conclusion